 Once you’ve had real sourdough bread, there’s no going back.
 No, I don’t mean the stuff from the supermarket that’s made by adding citric acid and some yeast.
-No, I mean the kind that’s been allowed to develop taste over many hours, fermented to perfection, and then bake until golden brown and super crispy.
+No, I mean the kind that’s been allowed to develop taste over many hours, fermented to perfection, and then baked until golden brown and super crispy.
 This is my artisan sourdough bread recipe.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:

-Jump to Recipe Jump to VideoThe background for this artisan sourdough bread recipe
+The background for this artisan sourdough bread recipe

 All of those experiments and their conclusions have been used to make this new Master Recipe.

-The tools needed for artisan sourdough bread
+The tools needed for this artisan sourdough bread recipe

 To make artisan sourdough bread, you’ll need some tools.
 I’ll divide this section into what you need and what you probably want after hitting the ‘geek’ stage of baking sourdough bread.